th0rn0/smirkyisms/README.md

 ```.smirketpin <messageid>``` This will initiate a vote.
 Once passed it will upload the quote to https://smirkyisms.com
 ```.smirketrandom``` Get a random Quote from https://smirkyisms.com

+## Notes

+These files need ignoring from the build
+- auth_config.json
+- .env
+- local.js